 Prerequisite: The consent of the instructor.
 Various topics are studied as demand warrants.
-Examples include residential care, introduction to rehabilitation, and the deaf/blind.
+Examples include residential care, introduction to reliabilitation, and the deaf/blind.
 This course may be repeated for credit when topics vary.

-TRAINING PARAPROFESSIONALS FOR THE DEAF (TPD) 248 (3)
+TRAINING PARAPROFESSIONALS FOR

-REHABILITATION OF THE MULTIPLY HANDICAPPED DEAF (3 LEC., 1
+THE DEAF (TPD) 248 (3) REHABILITATION OF THE MULTIPLY HANDICAPPED DEAF (3 LEC., 1 LAB.)

-Prerequisite: Training Paraprofessionals for the Deaf 140.
-An overview of other handicapping conditions accompanying deafness.
-Emphasis on problems of development and education and on severity of vocational problems when deafness is one of the handicaps.
+Other handicapping conditions accompanying deafness are studied.
+The emphasis is on problems of development and education and on severity of vocational problems when deafness is one of the handicaps.
 Techniques of management and instruction are included.
 Instructional personnel will include guest professionals from areas of all handicaps.